 ACPE has been recognized continually by the US Department of Education since the inception of its accreditation agency recognition program in 1952 and was recognized by the Council for Higher Education Accreditation in April 2004.

-Download a historic listing of members of the ACPE Board of Directors and executive staff.
+A PDF of the historic listing of members of the ACPE Board of Directors and executive staff is found below.